mennovf/sight-in-reflection/README.md

 $$This is a much more manageable form.
 The constants $a$, $b$ and $c$ are all independent from $k$.
 There's one remaining difficulty: we have two unknowns and one contraints, so infinite solutions!

 Enter Bachet-Bézout.
 Bézout's identity states that
-$ax+by=g = \mathrm{gcd}(a, b)$ has solutions and they can be found with the extended Euclidian algorithm (egcd) for calculating the greatest common denominator.
+$ax+by=g = \mathrm{gcd}(a, b)$ has solutions and they can be found with the extended Euclidian algorithm (egcd) for calculating the greatest common divisor.
 There are two "minimal" solutions of which the egcd calculates one.
 Even more useful is that it says that any integer of the form $ar+bt$ **is** a multiple of $g$.

 >This proves a (to me) surprising result: If $g \nmid c$, there are no lattice points with the same slope from $s$ as $v$!
 I find this surprising since the slope $m$ of $u = p - s$ is $m = \frac{u_y + 2wk_y}{u_x + 2hk_x}$ .
 For increasing distance from $p$, $k_x$ becomes larger which allows tweaks to $k_y$ to result in smaller and smaller changes to the slope.